How to post a job and work effectively in Interfolio:

 Applicant Instructions

-• Typically, all applicants are required to submit 3 items: a cover letter (letter of interest), CV, and diversity statement.
+All applicants for faculty positions are required to submit 3 items: a cover letter (letter of interest), CV, and diversity statement.

 Diversity Statements

-The DEI statement is a relatively new genre—both for the applicants who need to write them and for the hiring committees who need to assess them.
+The diversity statement is a relatively new genre—both for the applicants who need to write them and for the hiring committees who need to assess them.
+The statement is intended to be “part of a comprehensive evaluation of scholarship and research, teaching, and service” (UW Faculty Code Chapter 24-32) and should not be used on its own for assessment purposes.
 It is helpful to provide a concise prompt that asks for the kinds of information the committee wants and that offers clear parameters for the writer (e.g., a word or page limit).
+This is an example of a prompt asking for a diversity statement that aligns with the UW Civil Rights Compliance Office’s Human Resources and Employment Practices Checklist:

-Here are sample prompts for DEI statements.
-See below (“Assessment”) for sample rubrics to assess DEI statements.
+See below (“Assessment”) for a sample rubric to assess diversity statements.